mohlatif227/100DaysOfDevOps/README.md

 ## Day003

 Today, I did learn about how to install terraform cli on MacOS using Homebrew package manager.
 You can find what I'd learnt on [Day003](Terraform-Day003/)

+I'd added how to install terraform cli on RHEL, CentOS, and Fedora Linux Systems using yum/dnf package manager on [Day003](Terraform-Day003)